 I’m a lesbian, and I don’t really know or hang out with gay men.
 Is it really possible to have fun with a bunch of gay guys around all the time?

 See above.
 Reverse it.
-(Besides, who else is going to teach you all the words to the songs from Hairspray?)
+(Besides, who else is going to teach you all the words to the songs from Dear Evan Hansen?)

-The food at summer camp when I was a kid was always horrible.
+Summer camp food when I was a kid was always horrible.
 Are we going to eat franks & beans all week at Camp?
+What about my dietary restrictions?

 While the campgrounds and cabins at Camp are indeed like you remember from camp when you were young(er), our food is not.
-You’ll find no bug juice or Jell-O at ‘Camp’ Camp.
-Our chef makes a special effort to make all the food plentiful, healthy, and delicious.
-If you have special dietary requirements, let us know on your registration form; we’ll do our best to take care of you.
+You’ll find no bug juice or Jell-O at ‘Camp’ Camp!
+In fact, our chefs make a special effort to make all the food plentiful, healthy, and delicious, and we continually work towards locally-sourcing as much of our menu & ingredients as possible.
+Vegan, vegetarian, and gluten-free options are available at each meal, just be sure to note such menu requests on your registration form so Chef Louis can plan accordingly.
+Let us know on your registration form if you have any other special dietary requirements, and we’ll do our best to take care of you.

 I’m not really very athletic.
 Will I still have fun at Camp?

 Definitely!
 We offer a wide variety of activities, so you’ll find something to interest you.
-And you aren’t required to participate in any of the activities, so you won’t have to do anything you don’t want to do.
-Many Campers have a great time spending the whole week working on a Stained Glass project.
+Plus, you aren’t required to participate in any of the activities, so you won’t have to do anything you don’t want to do.
+Some Campers have a great time spending the whole week working on a Stained Glass or Pottery project, or exploring the outdoor activities we offer.
 Or you can just spend all day relaxing at the waterfront, chatting with friends, or sitting under a tree reading a book.

 In addition, many people find that Camp is the perfect place to step outside their comfort zone and try something new, something they’ve always wanted to try – maybe even something they find a bit scary.
 For some Campers, that may be picking up a softball; for others, it’s making a piece of pottery or appearing onstage in our annual Talent/No Talent Show.
 Our activity instructors and the rest of our staff are great at creating a supportive atmosphere that makes it easy for everyone to try something new – and have a great time in the process.

 Of course you can!
-The majority of people who come to Camp do so on their own.
-We’ve been doing this for a while now, so we know how to take excellent care of our new Campers!
-In fact, the first day or so of Camp is programmed with first-time Campers in mind and most of what we do then is geared towards helping everyone get to know each other and make friends quickly.
+Most people who come to Camp do so on their own.
+We’ve been doing this for over two decades, so we know how to take excellent care of new Campers!
+In fact, the first day or so of Camp is programmed with first-time Campers in mind, and most of what we do then is geared towards helping everyone get to know each other and make friends quickly.
 Many first-time Campers say one of the most surprising things about Camp is just how welcoming everyone is and how easy it is to make friends.

-In addition, about 75% of the people at Camp each year have been to Camp before, so they are all very good at welcoming new folks to Camp.
-Everyone is also assigned to a Rainbow Group during Registration.
-Rainbow Groups are little cross-sections of the Camp community: groups of 10-12 new and returning Campers and Staff, men and women of all ages from all over the country, who meet to receive orientation information on the first evening of Camp and then serve as a daily check-in point each morning throughout the week.
-Rainbow Groups offer an easy way for you to get to know people quickly without the pressure of a large group setting.
+In addition, over 75% of the people at Camp each year have been to Camp before, so they are all very good at welcoming new folks to Camp.
+During Registration, everyone is assigned to a Rainbow Group which is a like a little cross-section of the Camp community: groups of a dozen or so new and returning Campers & Staff, men and women of all ages from all over the country, who meet to receive orientation information on the first evening of Camp and then serve as a daily check-in point each morning throughout the week.
+Your Rainbow Group Leader is one of the very first people you’ll meet, and many people find their Rainbow Group offers an easy way for you to get to know people quickly without the pressure of a large group setting.

 So, just leave those unadventurous friends of yours at home.
-You have over 200 potential new friends waiting for you in Maine!
+You have over 200 friends you just haven’t met yet waiting for you in Maine!